 We have a new blog post every Sunday morning (think of it like our version of a Sunday sermon) and you can scroll back through them all.
 The first Sunday of every month is a guest post.
 We like to highlight what other contemplative and/or Celtic Christians are doing and teaching around the world.

 The Virtual Chapel is a private Facebook group.
 It is where most of our community activity happens.
-On top of all the things listed below we also have a weekly “face to face” get together using Zoom every Monday at 4:30 pm EST. The details are always posted in The Chapel and you can learn more about it here.
+On top of all the things listed below we also have a weekly “face to face” get together using Zoom every Monday at 4:30 pm EST. The details are always posted in The Chapel a couple days ahead of time.
+You can always make a new post asking for details if you can’t find it.

 We ask that when you post in The Chapel you keep in mind the following guidelines: